SonarSource/sonar-scanner-azdo/its/README.md

 On each pull request and main branch, the QA pipeline should:

 - Build a test extension and install it
-- Run each [test case](./it/cases.ts) and verify the result on SonarCloud
+- Run each [test case](./it/cases.ts) and verify the result on SonarQube Cloud

 ## How to register a new pipeline to every PR analysis